Nneji123/fastapi-nextjs/README.md

 12. [x] Write Docker and Docker Compose files for production deployment.
 13. [ ] Replace current linter with "ruff".
 14. [ ] Use bookmark to add code samples and change logo. generate logo with bing
+15. [ ] Create a new branch and remove async functionality for ease of use.

 ## Contribution
 Feel free to contribute by opening issues or creating pull requests.